gram-blogposts/staging/_posts/2024-06-10-graphormer.md

 2. Graphormer is better than architectures that are limited by the 1-WL test. (so <b>all</b> traditional GNNs!)
 3. With appropriate weights, <b>every node</b> representation in the output can be MEAN-READOUT.

 The [spatial-encoding](link_to_spatial_eqn) provides the model with important geometric information.
 Observe that with an appropriate $$b_{\phi(v_i, v_j)}$$ the model can <b>find (learn)</b> neighbours for any $$v_i$$ and thus easily implement <b>mean-statistics (GCN!)</b>.
-By knowing the degree (some form of [centrality-encoding](link_to_centrality_eqn)), mean-statistics can be transformed to sum statistics; it (indirectly) follows that different and complicated statistics can be learned by different heads, which leads to varied representations, and allow GraphSAGE, GIN or GCN to be modeled as a Graphormer.
+By knowing the degree (some form of [centrality-encoding](link_to_centrality_eqn)), mean-statistics can be transformed to sum-statistics; it (indirectly) follows that various statistics can be learned by different heads, which leads to varied representations, and allow GraphSAGE, GIN or GCN to be modeled as a Graphormer.

-Fact 2 follows Fact 1, GIN being the most powerful traditional GNN, which can theoretically distinguish all graphs distinguishable by the 1-WL test.
-Now, as it is just a special case of Graphormer, the latter can do the same (& more!).
+Fact 2 follows from Fact 1, with GIN being the most powerful traditional GNN, which can theoretically identify all graphs distinguishable by the 1-WL test, as it is now a special case of Graphormer.
+The latter can do the same (& more!).

-Nevertheless, what is more important is the power it lends to the model, this fact implies that Graphormer allows the flow of <i>Global</i> information within the network (in addition to Local).
-This truly sets the network apart from traditional GNNs, which can only aggregate local information to a fixed depth.
+More importantly, Fact 3 implies that Graphormer allows the flow of <i>Global</i> (and Local) information within the network.
+This truly sets the network apart from traditional GNNs, which can only aggregate local information up to a fixed radius (or depth).

-Importantly, traditional GNNs are <i>designed</i> to prevent this type of a flow as with their architecture this would lead to over smoothening, however, the clever design around $$[VNode]$$ prevents this from happening in Graphormer.
-This can be verified empirically, but intuitively, the addition of a supernode along with Attention and the learnable $$b_{\phi(v_i, v_j)}$$ already facilitate this, the $$[VNode]$$ can relay global information and the attention mechanism can selectively choose from there.
+Traditional GNNs are <i>designed</i> to prevent this type of flow, as with their architecture, this would lead to over-smoothening.
+However, the clever design around $$[VNode]$$ prevents this from happening in Graphormer.
+The addition of a supernode along with Attention and the learnable $$b_{\phi(v_i, v_j)}$$ facilitate this, the $$[VNode]$$ can relay global information, and the attention mechanism can selectively choose from there.

 ---
 ### Experiments